-Without adequate cholesterol level, the body can’t make sufficient amounts of hormones.
+Without an adequate cholesterol level, the body can’t make sufficient amounts of hormones.

-Most of us have enough fat content in our diets, but for some people on ow-fat diets and/or on cholesterol-lowering statin medications, they might not have enough cholesterol to make healthy levels of hormones.
+Most of us have enough fat content in our diets, but some people on low-fat diets and/or on cholesterol-lowering statin medications, might not have enough cholesterol to make healthy levels of hormones.

 - Processed sugar

 - White flour, pasta, bread

 - White rice

 - Sweet fruits, including mango, papaya, watermelon, dates

 4. Low- and Medium-Glycemic Carbs to Help Balance Your Insulin

 - Green leafy vegetables: spinach, kale, chard, lettuce

 - Cruciferous vegetables: broccoli, cauliflower, cabbage, Brussels sprouts